JenerikMind/Restaurant-Seating-Reservation/README.md

-# thinkful-rezzy
+# Thinkful Reservations
- A basic reservation system for seating guests
+ A simple implementation of basic seating reservations.